-Having taught second and fourth through sixth grade science, Joan A. Gillman currently teaches second, fourth and sixth grade science at the Browning School in New York since 2018.
+Having taught second and fourth through sixth grade science, Joan A. Gillman currently teaches second, fourth and sixth grade science at the Browning School in New York as of 2018.
 She began her teaching career as a fifth grade teacher at the St. Angela Merici School in the Bronx, New York, in 1982, remaining in this role for one year before transferring to teach fourth and fifth grade at Joytown Kent Elementary School from 1983 to 1984.
-She then taught language arts and social studies at the Bade School in Englewood, New Jersey, from 1984 to 1986, fourth through sixth grade mathematics and science at the Professional Children’s School in New York from 1986 to 2006, and fourth and fifth grade science at Anna C. Scott Elementary School in Leonia, New Jersey, from 2006 to 2007.
+She then taught sixth grade language arts and social studies at the Bede School in Englewood, New Jersey, from 1984 to 1986; fourth and fifth grade for all academic subjects and sixth grade mathematics and science at the Professional Children’s School in New York from 1986 to 2006; and fourth and fifth grade science at Anna C. Scott Elementary School in Leonia, New Jersey, from 2006 to 2007.
 Following this, Ms. Gillman was a fifth and sixth grade mathematics and science teacher at Yeshivat Noam in Paramus, New Jersey, for one year before joining the Calhoun School in New York as a fifth and sixth grade science teacher from 2008 to 2018.

-Prior to the start of her professional career, Ms. Gillman pursued a formal education at Felician University in Rutherford, New Jersey, earning a Bachelor of Education, summa cum laude, in 1980.
+Prior to the start of her professional career, Ms. Gillman pursued a formal education at Felician College in Lodi, New Jersey, now Felician University in Rutherford, New Jersey, earning a Bachelor of Education, summa cum laude, in 1980.
 She then attended New York University, where she attained a Master of Education in 1982.
-Additionally, Ms. Gillman has been a certified elementary education educator for grades K-8 and the hearing impaired in grades K-12 in the State of New Jersey.
-Likewise, she became a National Geographic certified educator in 2019, which included a three part certification that she had to do, doing different lesson plans.
-She made a capstone video, which started in November 2018, and she received exemplary grades because she worked hard.
+Additionally, Ms. Gillman has been a certified elementary education educator for grades K-8 in the State of New Jersey and the hearing impaired in grades K-12 in New York.
+Likewise, she became a National Geographic certified educator in 2019.
+To receive this certification, there was a three-part certification process that involved designing lesson plans and making a capstone video.
+Ms. Gillman received exemplary grades for her submissions.

-In light of her accomplishments, Ms. Gillman was awarded the Young Teachers Incentive Award by Who’s Who in American Universities in 1980 and was named to the National Dean’s List.
-The recipient of the Urhy Thompson Award and the Teacher of the Year Award from the Calhoun School, she also received the Albert Nelson Marquis Lifetime Achievement Award and Marquis Who’s Who Humanitarian Award.
-A Marquis Who’s Who Top Professional, Ms. Gillman was selected for inclusion in several editions of Who’s Who in America and Who’s Who in American Education.
+In light of her accomplishments, Ms. Gillman was awarded the Young Teachers Incentive Award by the Professional Children’s School, listed in Who’s Who in American Universities in 1980, and named to the National Dean’s List.
+The recipient of the Urhy Thompson Teacher of the Year Award from the Calhoun School, she also received the Albert Nelson Marquis Lifetime Achievement Award and Marquis Who’s Who Humanitarian Award.
+A Marquis Who’s Who Top Professional and presenter at national conferences, Ms. Gillman was selected for inclusion in several editions of Who’s Who in America and Who’s Who in American Education.